-We support a wide range of formats for 3D and 2D data.
+We support many formats for 3D and 2D data.

-While X3D is our "scene graph" format, the whole engine is designed as a general-purpose 3D / 2D engine, and many other model formats are supported as well: glTF 2.0, Spine JSON, VRML, Collada, 3DS, Wavefront OBJ, MD3, STL, Spine JSON and others.
+We are designed as a general-purpose 3D / 2D engine, and support lots of model formats: glTF, X3D, Spine JSON, VRML, Collada, 3DS, Wavefront OBJ, MD3, STL....

 We can save (aka "serialize") the current state of the world to an X3D file, which can then be read back by our engine.
 You can use it e.g. to make a full-featured 3D editor on top of our engine!
 See TCastleSceneCore.Save and Save3D for basic methods to do this.